 As we noted in the section about, there are many types of Bitcoin wallets available to choose from.
 Each wallet will come with a trade-off between security and convenience.

 For example, web wallets considered to be the least secure, but the most convenient.
+Although some web wallets do provide multi-layer security, like the Neo wallet.
 At the other end of the spectrum, both paper wallets and hardware wallets are the least convenient when it comes to Bitcoin transactions, but definitely the most secure.

 Here's a quick breakdown of how each of these Bitcoin wallets work: